Registration Deadline is October 26 - REGISTER

 Litigation Skills I Syllabus

-Litigation Skill II is a 3 credit course in advanced litigation where students learn instruction in jury selection, expert witnesses, multi-party or multi-claim lawsuits.
+Litigation Skills II is a 3-credit course in which students learn advanced litigation training in commercial or criminal law.
 Students have the option to take either Advanced Business Litigation Skills or Advanced Criminal Litigation Skills.
 All courses are taught by leading trial lawyers and judges.
 Litigation Skills II is open to students who have successfully completed Litigation Skills I.

 Litigation Skills Externship Program